-That's where T3's Black Friday guide really can help.
-We've created this guide as a resource to help you find this year's best Black Friday deals as well as the top shopping destinations to visit, and that means you'll find all the very latest information on retailers, discounts, special offers and the products that we're expecting to see get big price cuts over the Black Friday sales period.
+Deal hunting is where T3's best Black Friday deals guide can help.
+We've written this article to help you find the best of this year's Black Friday discounts as well to point you to the top shopping destinations to visit.
+That means you'll find the very latest information on current deals and sales as well as the products that we're expecting to see get big price cuts during the Black Friday sales.

-T3 has been covering Black Friday events for well over half a decade now, and in that time we've accrued a wealth of handy hints and tips that if used in conjunction with a bit of perseverance and patience can lead you to bag that product you've had your eye on for a crazy low price.
+Here at T3 we have been covering the Black Friday sales for well over half a decade, and in that time we've accrued a wealth of handy hints and tips that, if used in conjunction with a bit of perseverance and patience, can lead you to bag that product you've had your eye on for a crazy low price.
 Last year, for example, we hooked up thousands of readers with a top-quality 4K TV that was a massive 70% off!
 (If it's a cheap TV you're after, then check out our best TV deals post as prices are dropping already, or scroll down the page for the live deal links.)

-As such, now is the time to get deals-ready.
-Below you'll find details on the Black Friday 2021 date as well as what to expect during the sale, including what hot products we're expecting to see discounted, such as 4K TVs, wireless headphones, 2-in-1 laptops and smart speakers.
+Below you'll find the Black Friday 2021 date as well as what to expect during the sale, including what hot products we're expecting to see discounted, such as 4K TVs, wireless headphones, 2-in-1 laptops and smart speakers.
 There's also a section dedicated to the best early Black Friday deals (some have started already) and one listing the best retailers to check out for Black Friday, along with our predicted dates for when each retailer's Black Friday sale will start.
 There's also a guide to getting a free Amazon Prime account, which is really useful to have during the event.

 When is Black Friday 2021?